United States Disease Prevention Program

 - Link the work of the Department of Health Services and local, tribal and state public health system partners.

-- Monitor, analyze, plan, and facilitate a response to regional issues, conditions, events, and emergencies.
+- Monitor, analyze, plan, and facilitate a response to regional issues, conditions, and events.

-Four Wisconsin agencies implemented evidenced based interventions to improve access for reproductive health services, medical homes, oral health services, and tuberculosis.
+Two Wisconsin agencies implemented evidenced based interventions to improve access for reproductive health services and for students to receive public health services.

 Why is this Important?